guardian/riff-raff/readme.md

 Riff-Raff is The Guardian's internally developed deployment platform that acts as a deployment orchestrator (not a CI tool).
 Written in Scala, it controls all production and staging deployments through a centralized interface and API.

 #### 💡 What Riff-Raff Is:
-- 🎯 A centralized service for managing deployments to AWS
+- 🎯 A centralized service for managing deployments to AWS, Fastly, and potentially anywhere else if a deployment type is added
 - 🔌 Integrated with GitHub Actions via an API
-- 🛡️ A layer of abstraction over infrastructure provisioning (CDK, CloudFormation)
+- 🛡️ A layer of abstraction over infrastructure provisioning (CloudFormation and others; CDK is not a deployment type but is built into CloudFormation)
 - 🚪 A gatekeeper for deployment safety, logging, permissions, and rollback

 #### ❌ What Riff-Raff Is Not:
 - 🏗️ A build server (GitHub Actions handles that)
 - 🐳 A container orchestrator (no dynamic compute spin-up)
-- ⚡ Triggered by AWS services (not S3 → EventBridge)
+- ⚡ Triggered by S3 bucket events (not by AWS EventBridge or similar)

 ---